ericharding/blog/content/blog/InstallingFable/index.md

 # Fable

 Now that we have F# working with .NET Core we can change gears and enter the web world with Fable.
-Fable is high quality F# to Javascript compiler which has libraries to support programming in the [Elm](https://elmish.github.io/elmish/) or [React](https://github.com/fable-compiler/fable-react) model.
+Fable is high quality F# to JavaScript compiler which has libraries to support programming in the [Elm](https://elmish.github.io/elmish/) or [React](https://github.com/fable-compiler/fable-react) model.
 It can do a lot more than that but this is just a getting started tutorial.

 In the first part we installed the DotNet SDK which includes a package manager for desktop and server development.
 Since Fable targets the web using your existing DotNet libraries aren't going to be super helpful.
-Instead Fable embraces the Javascript ecosystem and makes it really easy to use npm packages.
+Instead Fable embraces the JavaScript ecosystem and makes it really easy to use npm packages.

 ## Step 1 - Install Node